open/close all folders

-- The title characters of Hope And Faith also regularly suffered slapstick misfortune.
+- The title characters of Hope & Faith also regularly suffered slapstick misfortune.

 - Dee from It's Always Sunny in Philadelphia is just as liable to have her leg broken by homeless people, or her face smashed in by a metal folding chair as the rest of the guys, and has been poisoned the most out of them all.
 Frank intentionally threw a match into a building full of kerosene while Dee was inside, intentionally setting her on fire for a fake news story.

 - The main female characters on Married... with Children also count.
-Peg has had both Al and a fat woman fall on her and been spun around on a game show wheel, Kelly has been bitten by poisonous insects and hit in the head with a frisbee and rollerskated into a door, Marcy's been running over with a shopping cart and bitten by a poisonous rodent that turned her into a hunchback.
+Peg has had both Al and a fat woman fall on her and been spun around on a game show wheel, Kelly has been bitten by poisonous insects, hit in the head with a frisbee and rollerskated into a door, Marcy's been running over with a shopping cart and bitten by a poisonous rodent that turned her into a hunchback.
 All three of them have gotten electrocuted and fallen down the basement stairs.
 They've also all beaten up various female extras in one episode or another.